 With so many artists in the St. Pete/Clearwater area, it’s easy to score a beautiful, one-of-a-kind creation to take back home.

-Other participants in the monthly walks include Shapiro's Gallery, Florida CraftArt, the Duncan McClellan Gallery, Craftsman House and the Morean Arts Center.
+Explore local artist works at Shapiro's Gallery, Florida CraftArt, the Duncan McClellan Gallery, Craftsman House and the Morean Arts Center.
 These downtown favorites feature fine art and crafts made by artists working in all media.
 Shop during regular business hours or during the gallery walks for oils, sketches, multimedia, glass, clay, metal sculpture and jewelry.
 You won’t want to miss the opportunity to bring home a special handcrafted souvenir (or two) to remind you of your trip.

 Wander about St. Petersburg's Grand Central District to find an array of antiques and collectibles shops scattered along Central Avenue, including Buster's Antiques, Patty And Friends Antique Village Mall with over 70 stalls and Janet's Antiques - a 5500-square-foot shop with vintage furniture, art, jewelry, toys, pottery and lighting from more than 20 professional dealers.